Low-latency WebRTC

 WebRTC player on LiveKit with sub-second latency for "watch live now" and video calls.
 Ephemeral per-room subscribe tokens.

-Push from OBS/ffmpeg to rtmp://…:1935/live/<key>.
+Push from OBS/ffmpeg over RTMP or TLS-encrypted RTMPS to …:1935/live/<key>.
 Stream key + optional password: StreamHub drops any push that wasn't validated first.

 WHIP endpoint to publish over WebRTC straight from the browser or modern encoders, without going through RTMP.